ActivitySim/populationsim/docs/application_configuration.rst

 **Steps for base mode**:

 This setting lists the sub-modules or steps to be run by the PopulationSim orchestrator.
-ActivitySim framework allows user to resume a PopulationSim run from a specific point.
+The ActivitySim framework allows user to resume a PopulationSim run from a specific point.
 This is specified using the attribute ``resume_after``.
-The step, ``sub_balancing.geography`` is repeated for each sub-seed geography.
+The step, ``sub_balancing.geography`` is repeated for each sub-seed geography (the example below shows two, but there can be 0 or more).

 ::